×

 Operators in Red Hat OpenShift Service on AWS

 Operators are among the most important components of Red Hat OpenShift Service on AWS.
-Operators are the preferred method of packaging, deploying, and managing services on the control plane.
+They are the preferred method of packaging, deploying, and managing services on the control plane.
 They can also provide advantages to applications that users run.

-Operators integrate with Kubernetes APIs and CLI tools such as kubectl and oc commands.
+Operators integrate with Kubernetes APIs and CLI tools such as kubectl and the OpenShift CLI (oc).
 They provide the means of monitoring applications, performing health checks, managing over-the-air (OTA) updates, and ensuring that applications remain in your specified state.

 Operators also offer a more granular configuration experience.
 You configure each component by modifying the API that the Operator exposes instead of modifying a global configuration file.